EvoLib/evo-lib/examples/09_evoenv/README.md

 The focus is on:

-- understanding behavior
+- behavior
-- understanding observations
+- observations
-- understanding rewards
+- rewards
-- understanding evolution
+- evolution

 Small environments are easier to reason about and easier to modify.